Reasons Not to Buy Life Insurance

 Lack of Family or Dependents

 Life insurance is made to protect your loved ones who may be financially hurt by your passing.
-If you don’t have any family members or beneficiaries to receive the payout, you may not need life insurance at all.
+If you don’t have any family members or beneficiaries to receive the payout, you may have less need for life insurance, depending on your financial goals.
 This also applies if you have a financially-stable spouse or grown children who won’t experience financial distress when you pass away.

 Budget Concerns